meshplay/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 - `DOCKER_USERNAME`: Username of the Docker Hub user with the right privileges to push images
 - `DOCKER_PASSWORD`: Password for the Docker Hub user
 - `GO_VERSION`: As of March, 2024 is 1.21
 - `IMAGE_NAME`: appropriate image name for each of the Docker container images.
-All are under the `layer5io` org.
+All are under the `khulnasoft` org.
 - `SLACK_BOT_TOKEN`: Used for notification of new GitHub stars given to the Meshplay repo.
-- `CYPRESS_RECORD_KEY`: Used for integration with the Layer5 account on Cypress.
+- `CYPRESS_RECORD_KEY`: Used for integration with the KhulnaSoft account on Cypress.
 - `GLOBAL_TOKEN`: Used for securely transmitting performance test results for the None Provider.
 - `NPM_TOKEN`: npm authentication token, used to perform authentication against the npm registry in meshplay deployment workflow.
 - `GH_ACCESS_TOKEN`: GitHub access token for various operations